-One of the most important aspects of being a successful and profitable landlord is choosing the right tenant.
-Whether you use a letting agent or not, the best way to achieve that is by conducting thorough referencing and credit checks on your prospective tenants.
+Hands down, one of the most important aspects of being a successful and profitable landlord is choosing the right tenant(s).
+Whether you use a letting agent or not, the best way to maintain a healthy cashflow is with vigilant tenant referencing.

-Needless to say, EVERY LANDLORD should be thoroughly referencing and credit checking their prospective tenants before committing to any agreements.
+EVERY LANDLORD should be thoroughly screening prospective tenants before committing to any agreements.
+Operative word being “thoroughly”, ’cause half-arsing it ain’t going to cut it.

 - What is tenant referencing for?